 I eventually got up the hill to find the three and a half males taking a rest at the top.
 I had rested on the way up and regardless, I really didn’t want to sit with them.
 Besides that, I was thrilled at the immediate descent that followed, so I said Hello and carried on.

 The Runner had been right.
 The next hills were super easy, the views were amazing and I was back to open fields with hardly anyone in sight.
-I’d find myself looking back and finding myself alone, a small fear would take a hold of me followed by an inner incredulous laugh that I had just been through the shrubbery, and it was open hills I was afraid of now?
+I’d find myself looking back, and finding myself alone, a small fear would take a hold of me followed by an inner incredulous laugh; I had just stubbornly walked through thick shrubbery where man or beast might have attacked me, and it was open hills I was afraid of now?
 Really?!

 At the 3rd last hill, a female hiker- who I think is also a guide caught up with me and we chatted a bit as we walked.
 This hill was the furthest she was going as she had to go back to a group she’d been walking with.
 I informed her that I had to get to Kiserian so I’d carry on.
 The last bit of advice she gave me was to not hike alone.
 “Do it with a group or at least have someone with you.”